MaddogOmega/ScooterDash/README.md

 dtoverlay=spi1-3cs # enable SPI1 this will give you SPI1 with CE0,CE1,CE2

-# google ai made part of my code I had to make some changes to get the ride spi mode.
+# google ai made part of my code I had to make some changes to get the right spi mode.
 Google thinks it is mode 1 which will draw a fault
 I use 0b10 or mode 2.
+CS low to read, falling edge of the clock.